mykytatishkin/FopBillApplication/README.md

 them for idea.
 One of them gave me an idea to make application for FOP to generate bills using DataBase, i think, it will be a SQL Server.
 <br> So, it this repository, you can check my work and result of my work!

+> If you want to use this, you should download <a href="https://www.microsoft.com/en-US/download/details.aspx?id=101064">SQL Server Express</a>

 ![Image text](https://github.com/GTeasera/PEBillApplication/blob/main/preview.png)